michaelnguyen11/keep_docs/keep_aiops/README.md

 ├── task_guidelines/       # Detailed implementation guides for tasks
 ├── CORE_MODULES_CHECKLIST.md  # Checklist of modules to understand and adapt ├── ALERT_MODULE_TASKS.md  # Implementation tasks for alert module
-├── JUNIOR_DEVELOPER_GUIDE.md  # Guide for junior developers
+├── DEVELOPER_GUIDE.md  # Guide for developers
 └── README.md              # This file
 ```

-## For Junior Team Members
+## For Team Members

 If you're new to the team, follow these steps:

-1. Read the [Junior Developer Guide](JUNIOR_DEVELOPER_GUIDE.md) to understand how to approach your tasks
+1. Read the [Developer Guide](DEVELOPER_GUIDE.md) to understand how to approach your tasks
 2. Review the diagrams to understand the system architecture:
    - Start with the **Class Diagrams** to understand how our main data entities relate to each other
    - Review the **Sequence Diagrams** to see how these components interact to implement key workflows